notnotnithin/Java-Notes/Multithreading-Parallel-Asynchronous-Coding/01-GettingStartedWithParallel&AsyncProgramming/notes.md

 }
 ````

-#### Drawbacks of Fork/Join framework
+#### **Drawbacks of Fork/Join framework**
 First and foremost, we should agree to the fact that whatever code we have written above is really complex and it is not developer friendly.
-But this is what we had in Java7 before Streams API was released as part of Java8 for data parallelism.
+But this is what we had in JDK 1.7 before Streams API was released as part of JDK 1.8 for data parallelism.